Andrew Spielman

-Andrew Spielman, Sc.D.
-(24 February 1930 – 20 December 2006) was a prominent American public health entomologist and Professor of Tropical Public Health in the Department of Immunology and Infectious Disease at the Harvard School of Public Health (HSPH).
+Andrew Spielman (24 February 1930 – 20 December 2006) was a prominent American public health entomologist and Professor of Tropical Public Health in the Department of Immunology and Infectious Disease at the Harvard School of Public Health (HSPH).

 Spielman was a world-renowned expert in the vector-borne illnesses malaria, Lyme disease, babesiosis and in the ways in which they are transmitted by mosquitoes and ticks.
 He was a major figure in the modern history of public health entomology.

-Biography

-Youth, education and military service
+Early life and education

-Spielman earned a B.S. from Colorado College and an Sc.
-D. in the malaria lab at Johns Hopkins University in 1952, serving thereafter as a public health entomologist in the U.S. Navy (he left the service as a lieutenant commander).
+Spielman earned a B.S. in Zoology from Colorado College and an Sc.D. in Biology in the malaria lab at Johns Hopkins University in 1952, serving thereafter as a public health entomologist in the U.S. Navy (he left the service as a lieutenant commander).

 Career

 Spielman became a member of the faculty at HSPH in 1959, where he divided his time between the lab and the field.

 After George Healy, a researcher at the Centers for Disease Control, helped diagnose a second case of human babesiosis on Nantucket in 1973, Spielman traveled to the island for a series of visits to investigate the outbreaks of the disease which usually affects animals, destroying (like its relative malaria) their red blood cells.

 Although a handful of human cases had been reported worldwide, babesiosis was not previously known as an established human disease.
 On Nantucket, he trapped voles and mice and picked ticks from the animals' hides.
 He then shifted to laboratory work, successfully infecting hamsters with the babesia protozoan through the bites of infected deer ticks (Ixodes dammini, a species he named).

 By this approach, he was able to identify the tick responsible for what he called “Nantucket fever" (it was not Dermacentor variabilis, the dog tick, as alleged by other investigators) and to point to the white-footed mouse as the pathogen's reservoir.
 (Later, deer ticks were shown to be the vector of Lyme disease.)

-In later years, he was granted an official title of Professor of Tropical Public Health under which he organized numerous symposia and consulted with governments, NGOs and corporations about the control of vector-borne diseases.
-He headed HSPH's research laboratory of Public Health Entomology and directed a training program in Emerging Infectious Diseases for doctoral students and post-doctoral researchers.
-At Harvard's Kennedy School of Government, he directed the Malaria Epidemiology Program within the Center for International Development.
+In later years, he was granted an official title of Professor of Tropical Public Health under which he organized numerous symposia and consulted with governments, non-governmental organizations and corporations about the control of vector-borne diseases.
+He headed HSPH's research laboratory of Public Health Entomology and directed a training program in emerging infectious diseases for doctoral students and post-doctoral researchers.
+At Harvard Kennedy School, he directed the Malaria Epidemiology Program within the school's Center for International Development.